intrusive-rider/intrusive-rider/readme.md

 <p>
   so i like to code, among many things (why would I have created this account?!!). <br>
-  if you judge otherwise, one thing to keep in your mind is this: i am ✨ dumb af ✨
+  if you judge otherwise from my stats below, one thing to keep in your mind is this: i am ✨ dumb af ✨

   i'm currently taking computer science as my major at bandung institute of technology (itb) 🐘. <br>
   hopefully I can get thru this shi... 😪